The block-Poisson estimator for optimally tuned exact subsampling MCMC: Previous research

-\citet{quiroz2016speeding} estimate the MH ratio based on a random subsample and rely on a pseudo-marginal approach to sample from the posterior.
-They derive an efficient unbiased log-likelihood estimator which uses control variates to homogenize the sampling population.
-The corresponding likelihood estimator is biased and a bias-correction is proposed. \citet{quiroz2016speeding} prove that the posterior targeted by their scheme is within $O(m^{-2})$ of the true posterior for a fixed number of observations $n$, where $m$ is the subsample size.
-Moreover, they extend the correlated pseudo-marginal method in \citet{deligiannidis2015correlated,dahlin2015correlated} to a subsampling setting.
-In principle, this allows for a less precise estimator of the log-likelihood based on a much smaller subsample.
-The bias-correction implies that the approximation error is a function of the variance of the log-likelihood estimator, and targeting a large variance may therefore degrade the posterior approximation.
-However, in their examples the approximation error is small even when the variance of the log-likelihood estimator is large.
+\citet{quiroz2016speeding} estimate the MH ratio based on a random subsample of the data and use a dependent pseudo-marginal approach to sample from the posterior.
+They derive an efficient unbiased log-likelihood estimator with control variates and apply an approximate bias-correction to get an {\it approximately} unbiased likelihood estimator.
+Their target MCMC distribution is a perturbation of the posterior which they show is within $O(n^{-1}m^{-2})$ of the true posterior, where $n$ is the sample size and $m$ the subsample size.
+However, their bias-correction implies that the approximation error is a function of the variance of the log-likelihood estimator, and targeting a large variance may therefore degrade the posterior approximation.
+The approximation error is small in their examples even when the variance of the log-likelihood estimator is large, but there is no guarantee that this will hold in other applications.
+In contrast, our proposed method is exact in the sense that it provides simulation consistent estimates of posterior expectation of any function of the parameters, regardless of the estimator's variability.
+See Section \ref{app:ExactVsApprox} of the supplement for a comparison with the approximate approach in \citet{quiroz2016speeding}.

-The only proposed exact method is Firefly Monte Carlo in \citet{maclaurin2014firefly} (see also \citealp{liuexact2015fireflycousin}).
-The method introduces an auxiliary variable for each observation which determines if it should be included in the evaluation of the posterior.
-A lower bound for each likelihood term caters for the observations that are not included in the evaluation of the posterior.
+The Firefly Monte Carlo algorithm in \citet{maclaurin2014firefly} introduces an auxiliary variable for each observation which determines if it should be included in the evaluation of the posterior in a given MCMC iteration.
+A lower bound for each likelihood term caters for the excluded observations.
 The authors suggest using Gibbs sampling with the original parameters and the auxiliary variables in two different blocks.
-The method has been documented to be very inefficient, see e.g. \citet{bardenet2015markov} and \citet{quiroz2016speeding}, because of the strong dependence between the model parameters and the auxiliary variables, with only a fraction of the auxiliary variables allowed to be updated in a given iteration.
+The method has been documented to be very inefficient; see e.g. \citet{bardenet2015markov,li2020improving,quiroz2016speeding}.